 An extra option is available for the system-defined calibration strategy: force separate amplitude calibration using solar system object.
 By default, the OT assumes that it is acceptable to use the same quasar from a regularly monitored sample for both amplitude and bandpass calibration.
-However, if you have any special amplitude calibration requirements you can force an extra observation of a Solar System object for amplitude calibration if such an object is available at the time of SB execution.
+However, if you have any special amplitude calibration requirements you can force an extra observation of a Solar System object to be taken for amplitude calibration.
 This will add a few minutes to your time estimate (see Section 10).